 How did YOU do it?

-After I lost my job, and decided that I was never going to work for anyone again, I started looking into teaching – something I’d been attracted to since I left school.
+After I lost my job, I decided that I was never going to work for anyone again.
+I started looking into teaching – something I’d been attracted to since I left school.
 As a chemist, science teachers were in very short supply, and it seemed like a possible way forward.
-However, it would have involved working “for” someone, and quite frankly I don’t think I could have handled modern day kids.
-Furthermore, it became apparent that teaching involves more bureaucracy than my previous job ever did, and since it was that bureaucracy that cost me my job to start with… I thought “no way”.
+However, it would have involved working for someone, and it became apparent that bureaucracy in teaching is probably worse than the hell I had had to endure to get me here.
+And quite frankly, teaching had changed so much since I was at school that I don’t think I could have handled modern day kids without risking punching one of them.
+I believe that is considered unacceptable.

 Then, I saw an advert in my local newspaper for becoming a driving instructor.
 I have always enjoyed driving, and the idea of being able to teach it was very appealing.
 I had an interview, signed up, and went from there.
-The company I trained with used to get a lot of bad press, but I only ever had one problem with them – when they went bust (as many do)!
+The company I trained with used to get a lot of bad press – they were the ‘RED’ of the day – but I only ever had one problem with them and that was when they went bust.
 I finished off my training privately using the instructors who had been put out of work by the bankruptcy, and qualified about two years after I’d started.

 I was fortunate.
-While I was training I was working as a consultant.
-For a short time, I was also a director of a company I set up with someone I used to work with through my old company to investigate a particular aspect of the work we were doing.
-When that finished, I did a stint in technical support for Dixons/PC World until I passed Part 3.
+While I was training I was working as a consultant in my old capacity.
+I went self-employed then, and for a short time I was also a director of a company set up as a result of that work.
+When that finished, I did a stint in technical support for Dixons/PC World – (admittedly, working for them – until I passed Part 3.
 This meant I could keep the wolves from the door.

-So, I used a pay-up-front training package to become an ADI.
+So, I used a pay-up-front training package to become an ADI, but did a bit of pay-as-you-go at the end.

 Training Packages are a rip-off